View of Mount Sakurajima from Sakurajima Ferry

 Train traveling between Kaimondake volcano and Nishi-Oyama Station, the southernmost station in Japan

-One day, in the midst of preparations for moving to Kagoshima, I received a phone call from the lawyer Wataru Ikeda.
+One day, in the midst of preparations for our move to Kagoshima, I received a phone call from the lawyer, Wataru Ikeda.
 He had heard of my intention to re-register and invited me to work at his office as an associate attorney.
-Although more than 200 lawyers registered to the Kagoshima Bar Association this year, there were only about 70 registrants at that time.
+Although more than 200 lawyers registered with the Kagoshima Bar Association this year, there were only about 70 registrants at that time.
 The Kagoshima Bar Association Building hadn’t even been built yet.
-From May 1997, I worked at the Terukuni Lawyers Office under the guidance of Ikeda.
-Although I had been worried about even making ends meet in Kagoshima, my work as a lawyer started smoothly and I was blessed with the birth of my first child.
-The Terukuni Lawyers Office in Kagoshima was a large office that gave me the opportunity to acquire experience in a variety of work.
+Beginning in May 1997, I worked at the Terukuni Lawyers Office under the guidance of Ikeda.
+Although I had been worried about making ends meet in Kagoshima, my work as a lawyer started smoothly and we were blessed with the birth of our first child.
+The Terukuni Lawyers Office in Kagoshima was a large office that gave me the opportunity to acquire experience in a variety of duties.
 Just as everything seemed to be going well, my mother began experiencing health problems.
-Caring for her and balancing the demands of my work proved to be difficult.
+Caring for her and balancing the demands from work proved to be difficult.
 I didn’t want to cause any trouble for the law office, so I decided to go independent in 2001.
 Lawyer Ikeda approved of my decision.
-Even today, I am deeply indebted to him both on a professional and private level.
+Even today, I am deeply indebted to him both on a professional and personal level.

 Starting my own office

-While being self-employed sounds great, there is great difficulty posed by the need to consider many things.
+While being self-employed sounds great, there are challenges presented by the need to consider many things.
 I find my work to be difficult yet enjoyable, and every day is very fulfilling.
-Looking back, associate attorneys tend to easily become dissatisfied by the way in which cases are assigned by the head of the legal office.
+Looking back, I’ve noticed that often associate attorneys tend to easily become dissatisfied at the way in which cases are assigned by the head of the legal office.
 Such dissatisfaction is completely dispelled when starting your own office.
 At the time that I went independent, there was an increase in overpayment claims against commercial/industrial loans and consumer financing.
 These cases kept me busy and provided a steady source of income.
 Afterwards, the legal industry underwent a variety of changes.
-Amidst such changes, I found that my prior opportunity as an associate attorney to experience and handle a large number of ordinary civil/family cases and criminal cases was a great asset.
-In 2005, I was appointed as vice-chairman of the Kagoshima Bar Association.
-I also served as chairman of the Kagoshima Bar Association Criminal Defense Committee from 2006 to 2010.
+Amidst such changes, I found that my prior opportunity as an associate attorney to experience and handle a large number of ordinary civil/family cases and criminal cases would prove to be a great asset.
+In 2005, I was appointed Vice-Chairman of the Kagoshima Bar Association.
+I also served as Chairman of the Kagoshima Bar Association Criminal Defense Committee from 2006 to 2010.

 In 2007, I learned that my oldest son has an intellectual disability known as autism spectrum.
-It was not until I had a child with disability that I knew concretely the world of disabled people.
+It was not until I had a child with a disability that I truly became aware of the world of disabled people.
 Certainly, life would be happier without the need to deal with disabilities.
 However, when placed in such a situation, the only option is to learn as much as possible.
 Comparing your own life with the life of someone else is pointless.
 Although the current environment surrounding children with disabilities has improved somewhat, the social resources available at that time were extremely limited.
-I constantly thought of how those limited resources could be used to help rehabilitate my son for his future life.
-Looking back, I was feverishly devoted to obtaining useful information on autism, rehabilitation facilities, and other matters related to my son’s growth.
+I constantly thought about how those limited resources could be used to help rehabilitate my son for his future life.
+Looking back, I realize that I had been feverishly devoted to obtaining useful information on autism, rehabilitation facilities, and other matters related to my son’s growth.

-Amidst such circumstances, I hired my first legal staff in 2008.
+During these circumstances, I hired my first legal staff in 2008.
 Then, in 2013, I established the Legal Professional Corporation Kagoshima.
 I decided to found this legal organization to create a better working environment for associate attorneys and administrative staff, and with the idea that an office with ensured continuity would be more appealing to clients.
 I had learned outstanding management principles during my dealings with executives at small- and mid-sized corporations, and I wanted to apply these lessons to a legal organization.
-Personally, since my son has a disability, I often think of ways to make social welfare for the disabled more useful for disabled individuals and their families.
-I have taken it upon myself to serve as a committee member at the Center for Supporting Rights of the Elderly and Disabled (operated by the Japan Federation of Bar Associations), and a committee member of the Local Council on Promotion of Measures for Persons with Disabilities and Local Council on Supporting Eliminating Discrimination Against Disabled Individuals (both operated by Kagoshima Prefecture).
-Looking forward, I expect to be appointed as chairman of the Kagoshima Bar Association from April 2018, which will apparently be the last year of the Heisei Period in Japan.
+Because my son has a disability, I often think of ways to make social welfare for the disabled more useful for disabled individuals and their families.
+I have taken it upon myself to serve as a committee member at the Center for Supporting Rights of the Elderly and Disabled (operated by the Japan Federation of Bar Associations), and a committee member of the Local Council on Promotion of Measures for Persons with Disabilities as well as the Local Council on Supporting Eliminating Discrimination Against Disabled Individuals (both operated by Kagoshima Prefecture).
+Looking ahead, I expect to be appointed Chairman of the Kagoshima Bar Association starting in April of 2018, which will apparently be the last year of the Heisei Period in Japan.

 What is it like working as a lawyer? — Answers to some common questions

 While it is necessary to attain the minimum required level of skill and ability, academic ability and talent actually have a small bearing on success in life.
-Instead, I believe that your path in life is opened through encounters with other people and work, and the attitude of working on things while taking advantage of personality and good fortune in your personal life.
+Instead, I believe that your path in life is opened up through encounters with other people and through work, along with displaying the attitude of working on things while taking advantage of personality and good fortune in your personal life.
 Working as a lawyer is no exception.
 With that in mind, I would now like to return to the question posed at the beginning of this article.

 Q: What is it like working as a lawyer?

-A: If you look at 100 lawyers, each of them performs different work.
-The type of work done by a lawyer will vary greatly depending on the lawyer that you meet or the office that you visit.
-However, by valuing meetings with clients/lawyers and the opportunity to take on a case, and by approaching your work with sincerity, it is possible to find a style of work which best suits you as an individual.
-In that respect, being a lawyer has a high degree of freedom and is very interesting.
+A: If you examine 100 lawyers, you will see that each of them performs different work.
+The type of work carried out by a lawyer will vary greatly depending on the one that you meet or the office that you visit.
+However, by valuing meetings with clients and lawyers and the opportunity to take on a case, and by approaching your work with sincerity, it is possible to find a workstyle which best suits you as an individual.
+In that respect, being a lawyer includes a high degree of freedom and is very appealing.

 Q: Is being a lawyer a good profession?

-Hopefully more people will aspire to become lawyers.
+Hopefully, more people will continue to aspire to become lawyers.

 —Written during the first snow of the season in Kagoshima—